vokuder/NAS/README.md

-# NAS
-This is how I have setup my nas on a rasperry pi, using samba and borg backup.
+# My NAS setup on a rasperry pi:

 ### Solution description:
 - Raspberry pi to provide a low energy cost server machine.